-- L. Medical History and Physical Exam ("H & P") Requirements. - (1) A medical history and physical examination shall be completed and documented for each patient no more than thirty (30) days before or twenty-four (24) hours after admission or registration, but prior to surgery or a procedure requiring anesthesia services, as described more fully in the medical staff rules and regulations. - (2) In cases in which the medical history and physical examination are completed within thirty (30) days before admission or registration, an updated examination of the patient, including any changes in the patient's condition, shall be completed and documented on the day of, but prior to surgery or a procedure requiring anesthesia services.
-ALL patients are required to have either a H&P, or an update to a valid H&P (as described in Deaconess Hospital Policy and Procedure 50-10S), to be performed, dated, and timed on the day of a procedure prior to the procedure; with exception of emergencies.
-If the medical history and physical examination is performed on the day of but prior to surgery or a procedure requiring anesthesia services, no update is required. - (3) The medical history and physical examination or updated examination must be completed and documented by a physician, an oromaxillofacial surgeon, or other qualified individual in accordance with state law and hospital policy.
+- L. Medical History and Physical Exam ("H & P") Requirements. - (1) A medical history and physical examination shall be completed and documented for each patient no more than thirty (30) days before or twenty-four (24) hours after admission or registration, but prior to surgery or a procedure requiring anesthesia services, as described more fully in the medical staff rules and regulations. - (2) In cases in which the medical history and physical examination are completed within thirty (30) days before admission or registration, an updated examination of the patient, including any changes in the patient's condition, shall be completed and documented within twenty-four (24) hours after admission or registration, but prior to surgery or a procedure requiring anesthesia services. - (3) The medical history and physical examination or updated examination must be completed and documented by a physician, an or maxillofacial surgeon, or other qualified individual in accordance with state law and hospital policy.